cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ```

 The `folder` is a *required* field that tells the agent which folder to cache.
 It should be relative to the working directory, or the root directory of the machine (ex. `node_modules` or `/usr/local/bundle`).
+`folder` also accepts "glob" pattern within the working directory to cache multiple files/folders.
+For example, `**/node_modules` will cache every `node_modules` folder within the working directory.

 A `fingerprint_script` is an *optional* field that can specify a script that will be executed and console output of which
 will be used as a key for the given cache.
 By default the task name is used as a fingerprint value.